ymetz/ultrascale/README.md

 # Ultrascale

-Ultrascale is a python agent-ased simulation framework supporting large-scale computation and simple integration with state-of-the-Art machine learning
+Ultrascale is an agent-based simulation framework with a python scripting frontend, supporting large-scale computation and simple integration with state-of-the-art machine learning.

 **Documentation:** https://ultrascale.readthedocs.io/en/latest/